gasolin/webby/README.md

 ## Credit

-WebDeacon is forked from [Moonbar](https://www.github.com/gasolin/moonbar).
+Webby is forked from [Moonbar](https://www.github.com/gasolin/moonbar).
 The enhanced searchbar with order-tag-suggestion interface.

 ## license